-The narrative for my work begins with memories; the early childhood years, the adolescent memories and left traces, ( photographs, attic rooms, orchards. ) They are fragments of memory, what a home felt like, what it`s potential could be.
-I draw on imagery of exposed and sunlit interiors, rooms with peeling paint and drawings on the clay echoing childhood drawings attached to kitchen walls and doors.
+The narrative for my work in clay begins with process; drawings, photographs, attic rooms, orchards, mixing mud pies, childhood memories of what a home felt like, and what my potential could be within these spaces.
+I draw on imagery of exposed and sunlit interiors, rooms with peeling paint and drawings on clay echoing childhood drawings attached to kitchen walls and doors.
 My current piece of work titled "I am a House" references the appearance of a dwelling that has been emptied, the painter’s easel, presence and identity contained within the space of the walls, the front facade of the building taken away.
 Within the vessel there are visual clues to windows, room shapes and doors.
 Concepts of “home and studio” relate to the essence of containment in myself.